Toddville, Iowa: Organizations

 There is the American Legion Toddville Post 674, which is an active non-profit organization in the community.
 Every Memorial Day the Post provides a memorial service in three locations in Toddville, one of the locations being at Grasshopper Bridge.

 Economy

 There are currently 25 verified businesses.
-These includes two churches, the Monroe Township Fire Station, and businesses in the trades.
+These include two churches, the Monroe Township Fire Station, and businesses in the trades.
 One of the local Toddville businesses is Bickal Koi Farm who breeds and sells Japanese Koi Fish.